-Insects are a natural alternative to those who wish to avoid red-meat and are fearful of laboratory-produced foods.
+Insects are a natural alternative for those who wish to avoid red meat, and are fearful of laboratory-produced foods.
 Are they coming to your table soon?
-They have more antioxidants than orange juice!
+Could be ... and they have more antioxidants than orange juice!

 Crickets have just one short season to reproduce.
 Can they shed light on a theory of aging, which holds: We use so much energy to reproduce, that we have little left over to stop our decline?